The Changes In Creative Work & Entrepreneurship

 Emerging Industrial Capitalism and Creative Work

-Of course, this wasn’t just happening to blacksmiths – it was happening to every trade.
+Of course, this wasn’t happening just to blacksmiths - it was happening to every trade.
 The creators were increasingly removed from the people they created items for and were increasingly specialized, with the result that they worked on smaller and smaller pieces of the final product and knew less and less of the full process of creating that product.
-The knowledge of how to create the product was reserved to engineers and supervisors who didn’t actually make the product.
+The knowledge of how to create the product was reserved for engineers and supervisors who didn’t actually make the product.

 Where there was once a single blacksmith, perhaps with apprentices who learned the full art of smithing, there were increasingly larger teams of people that focused on one aspect or the other of the creative process.
 And creatives began to accept that their role was to learn the skills to be employable by someone else rather than learn the skills to employ themselves and start their own ventures.

 The advent of computers and computing technology made it such that, in addition to making physical products, we could also create digital products.
 But, until the last few decades, it was expensive to create digital products, so digital creators were employed by large institutions such as corporations, academia, or the government.
 We swapped out the factory floor for the cubicled room and that’s about it.
-People still pushed buttons on small parts of the process, and others ensured they pushed those buttons.
+People still pushed buttons on small parts of the process, and others ensured that they pushed those buttons.
 Yet another set of people sold the finished product, and those people had little interaction with the people who created the product, and the people who created the product had little interaction with the people who bought the product.

-The end result of all this is that “making it” in almost any creative endeavor meant getting picked up by people who either employed you (corporate life or academia) or who sponsored/controlled your career (studios, labels, and agencies).
+The end result of all this is that “making it” in almost any creative endeavor meant getting picked up by people who employed you (corporate life or academia) or who sponsored/controlled your career (studios, labels, and agencies).
 And in both cases, you had to be profitable.
-Additionally, we divorced entrepreneurialism from creative work to the degree that we, as a society, funneled “budding entrepreneurs” down one opportunity track and “budding creatives” down another; budding entrepreneurs learned the skills required to run successful business, but were focused on profits and numbers, and budding creatives learned the skills required to be a successful creative, but didn’t learn how to sell their creative skills.
+Additionally, we divorced entrepreneurialism from creative work to the degree that we, as a society, funneled “budding entrepreneurs” down one opportunity track and “budding creatives” down another; budding entrepreneurs learned the skills required to run successful businesses, but were focused on profits and numbers, and budding creatives learned the skills required to be a successful creative, but didn’t learn how to sell their creative skills.

 Coming Back Full Circle